-Toronto Hydro has dedicated personnel focused on monitoring external competitive factors, including alternative service providers and technologies, and developing strategies for further enhancing the LDC's interactive grid which support the reliability of its core infrastructure grid operations, promote greater value, and deliver solutions for its customers.
-Additionally, Toronto Hydro maintains relationships with its customers to better understand the specific needs and expectations of each class of customer.
-Toronto Hydro also conducts customer research and consultations in the ordinary course of its operations, and as part of the development of its rate application whereby it directly considered customer preferences and feedback, in addition to other inputs, as part of developing its business plan.
+Toronto Hydro has dedicated personnel focused on monitoring external competitive factors and industry developments, including alternative service providers and technologies, through indicators such as customer engagements related to innovative technologies and pre-assessment requests and connection applications for energy storage.
+Toronto Hydro is also focused on enhancing the intelligence, automation and interactivity of LDC's electricity distribution grid to support the reliability of its core infrastructure grid operations, promote greater value, and deliver solutions for its customers.
+Additionally, Toronto Hydro takes measures to maintain relationships with its customers to better understand the specific needs and expectations of each class of customer.
+Toronto Hydro conducts customer research and consultations in the ordinary course of its operations, and as part of the development of its rate application whereby it directly considered customer preferences and feedback, in addition to other inputs, as part of developing its business plan.
 Toronto Hydro also has dedicated personnel focused on the utility's key account customers, which respond to issues raised by large commercial and industrial customers and assists with their energy management needs.
 Through these types of engagements, Toronto Hydro can monitor its customers' specific needs and can work with them to develop energy solutions.